Allegorical interpretations of Plato: Rise of revisionism: Dodds, Tigerstedt, and Kahn

 In 1996, the prominent American scholar, Charles Kahn, advocated an 'ingressive interpretation' that reads beneath the surface and finds Neo-Platonic themes within Plato's dialogues:

 Why so much deviousness on Plato's part?
 Why do dialogues ... obscurely hint at doctrines ...?
 In the case of Plato, his lifetime loyalty to the dialogue form suggests a temperamental aversion to direct statement, reinforced by much reflection on the obstacles to successful communication for philosophical insight...
 [Plato's indirect and subtle,] ingressive mode of exposition has, I suggest, been chosen by Plato because of his acute sense of the psychological distance that separates his world view from that of his audience...
 Plato's metaphysical vision ... is recognizably that of Plotinus and the Neoplatonists ...

-Although Kahn does not see any extensive use of allegory or symbolism in Plato's dialogues, his approach calls for a kind of subtle interpretation that reaches conclusions he compares to those discovered by Neo-Platonist allegoresis.